DmitrySuccessful/Mart/README.md

 - Detailed distance and obstacles counter
 - Interactive restart button with hover effects
 - Multiple ways to restart the game (keyboard, touch, mouse)
+- In-game shop with purchasable items
+- Modal window interface for the shop
+- Purchase confirmation messages

 ## How to Play